Last Updated on by

 I have been using my Klean Kanteen for more years than I can even count.
 I have gone through a couple of them because I leave them in places accidentally, but I always instantly repurchase one when I do.
 They are that crucial to the way I travel.

-Plastic water bottles are an enormous problem on our planet and if you can invest in a nice water bottle like a Klean Kanteen, you can travel with it and not create more waste the country you’re traveling to.
+Plastic water bottles are an enormous problem on our planet and if you can invest in a nice water bottle like a Klean Kanteen, you can travel with it and not create more waste in the country you’re traveling to.
 The water in Finland is incredible and it is super drinkable (and even cold from the faucet!)

 If you’re looking for something a bit more stylish than a Klean Kanteen, I also recommend this designer water bottle from HAY (Danish company that did a collaboration with Sowdon) that I have and keep at my flat in Armenia.
 You can check it out here if you’re in the United States, or here if you’re located in the United Kingdom.
 I also have this water bottle in ‘teak wood’ from Glacial, a Swedish brand.